Intervention: What is it?

 According to Merriam-Webster there are a few definitions for the word intervention.
 One being the act of interfering with the outcome or course especially of a condition or process (as to prevent harm or improve functioning) and the other being an occurrence in which a person with a problem (such as a drug addiction) is confronted by a group (as of friends or family members) whose purpose is to compel the person to acknowledge and deal with the problem.

-An intervention is a structured process used to address addiction or other mental health issues by involving family members, friends, and a professional interventionist.
+An intervention is a structured process.
+It is used to address addiction or other mental health issues by involving family members, friends, and a professional interventionist.
 The goal of an intervention should center on creating an opportunity for the individual struggling with addiction to accept help willingly.

 Intervention for drug or alcohol addiction involves careful, strategic planning and should include a professional interventionist, who can guide families through the emotional process.
 A successful intervention not only helps the loved one struggling with addiction but also provides support and education for the entire family.

 It’s crucial to understand that the primary goal of an intervention is to break through the denial and resistance commonly associated with addiction and mental health disorders.
-By having a clear understanding of what an intervention entails, participants can better prepare and understand the steps necessary to support their loved one through this critical situation, leading them toward recovery and mental well-being.
+By having a clear understanding of what an intervention entails, participants can better prepare.
+Participants understand the steps necessary to support their loved one through this critical situation.
+This helps lead the addict toward recovery and mental well-being.

 What is an Intervention?